-Love old buildings but don’t know a Queen Anne from a Dutch Colonial?
-The Landmark Society’s Young Urban Preservationists are taking students out onto the streets to explore Rochester’s architectural history in its natural setting.
-In this walking tour, students will walk one of Rochester’s most impressive streets and learn the names of important architectural styles; some basic architectural terminology; and how to approximately date the buildings we see every day.
+Love old buildings, but don’t know a Queen Anne from a Dutch Colonial?
+In this class, the Landmark Society’s Young Urban Preservationists (YUPs) take students out onto the streets to explore Rochester’s architectural history in its natural setting.
+In this walking tour, traverse one of Rochester’s most impressive streets and learn the names of important architectural styles, basic architectural terminology, and how to approximately date the buildings we see every day.

 This class is a walking tour that starts at the corner of Seneca Parkway and Maplewood Ave.
-Please follow this link for directions.
+Click here for directions.
 Please be aware of alternate side parking regulations and plan sufficient time for parking and walking to the meeting spot.

 About the teachers:

-Instructors are Caitlin Meives, Tyler Lucero, and Christopher Brandt--members of the Young Urban Preservationists, an affiliate group of The Landmark Society of Western New York.
+Caitlin Meives, Tyler Lucero, and Christopher Brandt are members of the Young Urban Preservationists, an affiliate group of The Landmark Society of Western New York.
 The YUPs are an emerging generation of preservationists in the greater Rochester region dedicated to promoting inclusive, modern, and innovative preservation practices to help revitalize communities and our built environment.
-And we have fun doing it!
+And they have fun doing it!

 For details on our COVID-19 policies, class cancellation policy, parking, and more please visit our FAQs.